The Mind Mirror User Controls

 Frame By Frame replay

 Frame by frame replay can be activated with the left and right arrow keys on the computer keyboard.
 This enables the study of brainwave patterns one frame at a time.
+Changing the refresh rate to a higher speed in replay reveals patterns recorded but invisible at slower speeds.

 Slider Bar